 Document fraud is a rising issue in the UK

-Document fraud is a growing issue in the UK and plays into the wider rising tide of tenancy fraud.
-One in every 50 tenant applications is fraudulent, rising to one in 20 in London.
-In both cases of amateur and professional tenancy fraud, the landlord is left open to huge financial and legal risk.
-Agents suffer as well as their reputation is usually tarnished if doctored documents are not picked up on in the tenant referencing process.
+Document fraud is a growing issue in the UK and plays into the wider rising tide of financial fraud overall.
+One in every 50 tenant applications is fraudulent in the rental sector, rising to one in 20 in London.
+Up to 10% of financial applications have been found to include some sort of document manipulation.
+In both cases of amateur and professional document fraud, there is a significant financial and legal risk.
+Lenders and agents suffer as well as their reputation is usually tarnished if doctored documents are not picked up on in the financial risk assessment process.

-Here are the most common types of document fraud plaguing the rental market at the moment.
+Here are the most common types of document fraud plaguing the UK at the moment.

 One of the most common ways tenant fraud is being committed is by using fake IDs - either by presenting an entirely fraudulent document or by stealing someone else’s ID and then renting the property using that person’s name.